tliron/creel/README.md

 Use `--help` to get a list of command line options.

-(Note that the properties file can define all of the same attributes we used in the JavaScript example above, but we omitted them here for brevity.)
+Note that the properties file can define all of the same attributes we used in the JavaScript example above, but we omitted them here for brevity.
+You may also set command line options in the properties file, such as `destination=` above.
+Command line options would override these.

 Ant Task